-Laboratory Training:Fellows will participate in formal laboratory training sessions in the microbiology and virology labs during their first year.
-This intensive experience will be complemented by ongoing rounds with the microbiology and virology labs during the inpatient months at Seattle Children's Hospital.
+Clinical Laboratory Training:Fellows participate in formal laboratory training sessions in the microbiology and virology labs during their first year.
+This intensive training experience is complemented by regular interaction with the microbiology labs during the inpatient rotations at Seattle Children's Hospital.